Taapsee Pannu Shops In Foreign Countries To Get Me Time

 She also stated that her family has been pushed by their circle in order to get to meet her and her family has still not learned to handle such situations.
 "I belong to a very humble background.
 I tell my family to put their foot down and say no, but they can't.
 They even try to be more understanding towards people, but they are of a certain age now and they have to sleep on time.
 They can't keep up as I do.
 They are not used to this lifestyle.
 I am the first person in my family who is a public figure.
 They are still trying to wrap their heads around this and understand how to deal with it," the Mission Mangal actor said.

-When she was asked about her strategy to get some 'me time', the actor stated that she would go to other countries and shop in high street brands.
+When she was asked about her strategy to get some 'me time', the actor stated that she would go to other countries and shop for high street brands.
 "I would love to walk into the mall and shop, but it doesn't happen anymore.
 That's why I shop outside the country from high street brands.
 It's not like I go there to shop for a certain brand but the fact that I can't walk into a mall and try on clothes here, I do it outside the country," she said.

 The actor became well-known after her successful film, 'Pink'.
 Her other big movies include Judwaa 2, and the recently released, Mission Mangal, among others.
 Her next movie 'Thapad' is underway in which filmmaker Anubhav Sinha and producer Bhushan Kumar have joined hands.